PaddlePaddle/PaddleVideo/docs/en/dataset/msrvtt.md

 For ease of use, we provided extracted features of video.

-First, make sure to enter the following command in the `data` directory to download the dataset.
+First, make sure to enter the following command in the `applications/T2VLAD/data` directory to download the dataset.

 ```bash
 bash download_features.sh